hyunseobsong/ann4fba/README.md

 # Coupling Flux Balance Analysis with Reactive Transport Modeling through Machine Learning

 ## Release Notes
-A repository for the paper entitled ``Coupling Flux Balance Analysis with Reactive Transport Modeling through Machine Learning for Rapid and Stable Simulation of Microbial Metabolic Switching`` (Song HS et al., Sci Rep, 2025; https://doi.org/10.1038/s41598-025-89997-9).
+A repository for the paper entitled ``Coupling Flux Balance Analysis with Reactive Transport Modeling through Machine Learning for Rapid and Stable Simulation of Microbial Metabolic Switching`` (Song et al., Sci Rep, 2025; https://doi.org/10.1038/s41598-025-89997-9).
 We developed ANNs as a surrogate model for FBA for the integration with reactive-transport models.
 The peformance of the proposed method was evaluated through the case study of simulating dynamic metabolic switching of _Shewanella oneidensis_ MR-1 in 0-dimenstional batch and 1-dimentional column reactors, resepctively.

 ## System requirements
 Matlab R2015b+ in Windows